gvsoc/gvsoc/sw/README.md

-# Run GVSoC with Snitch Cluster
+# How to run the Snitch Cluster GVSoC model

-This example synthesizes compilation and simulation process by GVSoC.
-The input is a C-written testbench for Snitch Cluster.
+This example synthesizes compilation and simulation process of a GEMM kernel by GVSoC.
+The input is a C-written testbench for the Snitch Cluster.
 You can benchmark software and run simulations for the Snitch Cluster architecture.

-## Getting Start
+## Getting Started

 ### Installation